-What Are Alternatives to Prison Sentencing in Washington and Oregon?
+What Are Alternatives to Prison Sentencing in Washington?

 Not every criminal conviction merits a prison sentence.
 First-time offenders, juvenile offenders, and other defendants with mitigating circumstances are capable of getting their lives back on track and leading productive lives.
 A prison sentence often does more harm than good, effectively preventing someone from obtaining true rehabilitation and often limiting their employment options in the future.
 Prosecutors and judges are not completely oblivious to the harmful effects of prison and are willing to offer alternative sentencing options for qualifying defendants.

-To learn about alternatives to incarceration in Oregon and Washington State, read on.
-If you’ve been arrested for a crime in Oregon or Washington State, call our dedicated Portland and Vancouver criminal defense attorney for help.
+To learn about alternatives to incarceration in Washington State, read on.
+If you’ve been arrested for a crime in Washington State, call our dedicated Vancouver criminal defense attorney for help.

 Sentencing Alternatives in Washington